False Memory OCD and Real Event OCD

 When the mind keeps asking, “What if I did something wrong?”

-False memory OCD and real event OCD are informal terms people use when OCD-like doubt becomes focused on a memory, a gap in memory, a past mistake, or a feared possibility that something happened.
-The distress can feel urgent and moral, not just anxious.
+False memory OCD and real event OCD are informal terms people use when OCD-like doubt fixes on a memory, a gap in memory, a past mistake, or the feared possibility that something happened.
+The distress can feel urgent and moral, rather than simply anxious.

 This page cannot tell you whether a memory is true or false.
 It is not a diagnostic test, a confession route, a legal opinion, a personal risk assessment, or emergency care.
 If there is immediate danger, a risk that someone may be hurt, or you feel unable to stay safe, contact local emergency services now.
 In Ireland, call 112 or 999 or use HSE urgent mental health guidance.
 Samaritans can be contacted on 116 123.